Overlapping Schwarz Preconditioners for Pose-Graph SLAM in Robotics: Simultaneous Localization and Mapping (SLAM)

 The back-end estimates the robot states from the motion and measurement constraints.
 This can be achieved using either filter-based or graph-based methods.
 Filter-based methods estimate the current state of the system recursively by propagating and updating a probability distribution as new measurements arrive.
 In graph-based methods, robot poses, map variables, and measurements are represented as nodes connected by constraints in a graph, and the most consistent global solution is computed by solving a nonlinear least-squares problem; see~\cite{grisetti2011tutorial} for a tutorial.
 Efficient implementations of such formulations are provided by general graph-optimization frameworks such as g2o~\cite{g2o}.

-In this paper, after linearization, e.g., using Gauss--Newton, the ill-conditioned linear system is solved by a preconditioner Krylov method using an additive overlapping Schwarz preconditioner.
+In this paper, after linearization using Gauss--Newton, the ill-condit\-ioned linear system is solved by a preconditioned conjugate gradient method using an additive overlapping Schwarz preconditioner.
 This is described in more detail in the following sections.

-\subsection{Mathematical Formulation of Pose Graph SLAM in two dimensions}
+\subsection{Mathematical Formulation of Pose Graph SLAM in Two Dimensions}

 We describe the specific nonlinear least-squares problem underlying the numerical experiments formulated in classical terms of finite-dimensional nonlinear optimization.